-France and Jordan are united through ties of friendship and trust.
+France and Jordan are bound by ties of friendship and trust.
 We share very similar views on many regional and international issues.
-We hold close and detailed dialogue, as seen through our regular high-level bilateral meetings:
+We hold close and detailed dialogue, as seen through our regular high-level bilateral meetings.

 Visits to Jordan

 - 28 August: Ms Florence Parly, Minister for the Armed Forces

 - 13 January: Mr Jean-Yves Le Drian, Minister for Europe and Foreign Affairs